 In order to prepare students well for the challenges of university and a rapidly changing world, Lakefield's faculty engage students in academic activities which will enable them to develop disciplined habits of study, critical thinking skills, and a talent for cooperative problem-solving.
 In addition, students are given significant opportunities to use modern technology as a tool to assist them in their learning.
 In order to ensure intellectual breadth, students at Lakefield are required to study a core curriculum that reflects the requirements of the Ontario Ministry of Education.

 Lakefield is a school that takes pride in scholarship and encourages students to do the same.
 An enriched program, including Advanced Placement courses, offers challenging opportunities.
-Full details of the LCS Curriculum can be found in the Course Selection and Academic Policy Guide
+Full details of the LCS Curriculum can be found in the Academic Guide